samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 If you are not familiar with Redux and you want to learn more, please, check [this practical tutorial on Redux](https://auth0.com/blog/redux-practical-tutorial/).

+## React Context API Introduction

+The React Context API provides a way to pass data through the component tree without having to pass `props` down manually to every level.
+In React, data is often passed from a parent to its child component as a property.

+Using the new React Context API depends on three main steps:

+1. Passing the initial state to `React.createContext`.
+This function then returns an object with a `Provider` and a `Consumer`.
+2. Using the `Provider` component at the top of the tree and making it accept a prop called `value`.
+This value can be anything!
+3. Using the `Consumer` component anywhere below the Provider in the component tree to get a subset of the state.

+As you can see, the concepts involved are actually not that different from Redux.
+The fact is, even Redux uses the React Context API underneath its public API.
+However, only recently the Context API reached a level of maturity high enough to be used in the wild.

 ## Creating a React App with Redux

 As mentioned, the goal of this article is to show you how the new Context API can replace Redux for small apps.
 Therefore, you will start by creating a simple React app with Redux and, after that, you will learn how to remove this state management library so you can take advantage of the React Context API.